ku-sldg/plih/_funs/1-Adding-Functions.md

 ## Concrete and Abstract Syntax

+Our next language will implement first-class functions as an extension of `BAE`.
 The concrete syntax for `FBAE` is a simple extension of `BAE` to include function definitions and applications.
 Once again we are dropping Booleans for the time being:

 $$\begin{align*}
 t ::=\; & \NUM \mid \ID \mid t + t \mid t - t \\
 	  & \mid \bbind \ID=t\; \iin t \\
 	  & \mid \llambda \ID\; \iin t \\
-	  & \mid \aapp \; t \; t \\
+	  & \mid \aapp t \; t \\
 \end{align*}$$

 The third and fourth lines introduce the new syntax.
-Functions are defined with the $\llamba$ keyword following by an argument and function body.
+Functions are defined with the $\llambda$ keyword following by an argument and function body.
 The value of our `inc` function in `FBAE` becomes:

 {% highlight text %}
 lambda x in x+1